 To help prevent spam and keep accounts safe, Gmail limits the number of emails you can send or receive per day, and the number of people you can add as recipients.

-The current Gmail email sending limit is 500 emails per 24 hours when sending from their web interface.
+Gmail email limits (learn more here) affect your email and newsletter sending in a variety of ways.
+The first Gmail email limit that you’ll encounter is the daily sending limit.
+The current Gmail email sending limit is 2000 emails per 24 hours when sending from their web interface.

 If you go over the sending limit, you might receive a notification like this:

-When you get this error, you won’t be able to send mails for anywhere from one hour on up to a full day.
-That could be a lifetime if you’re using your email client for other important emails!
+When you get this error, you won’t be able to send emails for anywhere from one hour on up to a full day.
+That could be a lifetime if you’re using your email client for other important internal newsletters or updates!